yuanners/tp/docs/UserGuide.md

 * For single items, use the command `/addorder -i "<name>" -q <quantity>`
 * For multiple items, use the command `/addorder -I ["<name>":q{,"<name>":q}]`
+    * Like in the previous section, Advanced Mode Multiple Items, the command requires a minimum of one item and its corresponding quantity.
-    * As usual, it requires a minimum of one item, and different items are split by a comma.
+    * Different items are split by a comma.

 **Example of Usage**